rwuebker/jekyll-now/_posts/2015-2-3-Recursion.md

     return null;
   }

-  //here's the meat
+  //base case
   if(val === 0){
     return 1;
   }

+  //returning a recursive call
   return val * factorial(val-1);
 }
 ```

-#\#1 - Base Case (or exit condition)
+#Tip \#1 - Base Case (or exit condition)

-I always like to first note what the base would be where the recursive function
+I always like to first note the base case.
+This is where the recursive function
 would end and stop recursing.
 This is very important, as without this check
 the function would continue to call itself without end.
 In our example, the
 base case is defined right after the input check: